jeannin/zelus/README.md

 ## Installing MARVeLus

-To build and install MARVeLus the computer requires [Opam](https://opam.ocaml.org/), the OCaml package manager.
+Building and installng MARVeLus requires [Opam](https://opam.ocaml.org/), the OCaml package manager.

 ### Download Dependencies
 MARVeLus requires a few dependencies to run properly, which can be downloaded using: